Lauren Burnham Says Arie Luyendyk Jr. Meets Her Koalafications During Trip to Australia

 This week, the couple traveled to Sydney, Australia, where they've been posting pictures from their trip to social media.

 "Are you Australian?
-Cause you meet all of my koalafications," Lauren captioned a photo with Arie from the Sydney Harbor.
+Cause you meet all of my koalafications," Lauren captioned a photo with Arie from the Sydney Harbour.

 Sydney! pic.twitter.com/uihmYplCS1— Arie Luyendyk Jr. (@ariejr) April 30, 2018